How to Build a Strong Brand in 10 Steps

 2. How would you like your audience to see your brand in 6/12 months?

-3. What steps can take you go from where you are now to where you want to be in 6/12 months? (better still How do you want to go on the journey from #1 to #2)
+3. How would you go from where you are now to where you want to be in 6/12 months?

-Putting these in writing and ensuring it is followed in all forms of communications is critical to building and maintaining a strong brand.
+Putting these in writing and ensuring it is followed is critical to building and maintaining a strong brand.

-Brand identity is a set of visual components like colour, design, and logo, that helps to identify a brand.
-A brand’s identity also helps to distinguish a brand from others in consumers’ minds.
-The ultimate goal of brand identity is to ensure customers remember a brand and connect with it.
-Your brand’s identity is a key part of your journey to become/remain #aBrandThatSells.
-You can see brand identity as rules and regulations that control how a brand communicates with the audience.
+Brand identity is a set of visual components such as color, design, and logo, that identify and distinguish the brand in consumers' minds.
+The ultimate goal of brand identity is to ensure/help customers remember a brand, distinguish it from others and essentially set it on its path to become/remain #aBrandThatSells.
+You can see brand identity as a sort of rules and regulations that control how a brand communicates with the audience.

 Your Identity is the way that you convey this to the public with visuals, messaging, and experience.
 Your brand strategy will influence how you present your identity and align it with your purpose for the most impact.

-Keeping a brand’s identity consistent is important when it comes to creating the right impression.
-A set of brand guidelines, that document the do’s and don’ts of your brand, can help ensure a business sticks to its identity.
+Keeping a brand’s identity consistent is important when it comes to creating the right impression about that brand and one of the most effective ways to ensure a business sticks to its branding “rules” is to create a set of brand guidelines that document all of the do's and don'ts of your brand.

-Developing a good and effective brand identity is a continuous process.
-It is therefore important not to get hung up on details early on.
-It is unrealistic to expect a silver bullet moment when you see brand identity concepts.
+Developing a good and effective brand identity is a continuous process and it is therefore important not to get hung up on details.
+It is unrealistic to expect an “ah-ha, that’s the one” moment when you see brand identity concepts.
 So, take it slow and steady knowing fully well that it can be updated and upgraded along the way.

 Salt Lagos Christmas Campaign Brand Identity